SaswataPatra/whatsapp/README.md

 # whatsapp

-go to the folder whatsapp-clone and git clone it.
+go to the folder whatsapp-clone and do npm start